AngusWebbHammond/basic-todo-list/README.md

 ## Current Features
 * Creation/Removal of todo cards to a Todos Component
+* Completion of Todo with Current Date Stamp on it

 ## Planned Features
-* Ability to move todos within a todo list
+* Ability to drag and drop todos between lists
-* Ability to move todos between todo lists
+* Ability to Rename todo lists
-* Sorting Features of the todo list